corbado/example-passkeys-fastapi/README.md

 log in successfully via the Corbado service on the login page, they are redirected to the home page where they can log out and view protected content.

+Please see the [full blog post](https://www.corbado.com/blog/passkeys-fastapi) to understand all the required steps to integrate passkeys into FastAPI apps.

 ## Tools and Technologies Used

 - **FastAPI**: A full-featured Python web framework, used to build the backend of the application.